 In the early 1970s, Gerald and Laura (Seitz) Coburn bought the Quarry Farm, as the Seitz family had come to call the place.
 They began restoring the stream’s riparian corridor, the floodplain and woodland and maintained it as a retreat and nature preserve.
 Today, family members and friends continue to operate the Quarry Farm with the same mission in mind.
 Several distinct habitats have flourished and are home to native mammals, reptiles, amphibians, and plants as well as native and migratory birds and insects.

 The quarry suffered from the 1960s dredging, as well as from another round in the early 1980s, but it is still a wetland that houses birds, reptiles, amphibians and rare plants.
 Because of the healthy tree growth on its banks, Cranberry Run flows clear most of the year to the point of offering a clear plume of water to Riley Creek north of the Quarry Farm.

 In 1996, Gerald Coburn purchased a c.1853 cabin in West Virginia and, piece by piece, relocated it to the Quarry Farm.
 The organic gardens of Red Fox Cabin are alive with butterflies and beneficial insects.
 The cabin serves as a visitors and conference center for public educational workshops and school tours.
+The farm animal rescue/sanctuary offers interactions with these animals in a nature-rich, peaceable kingdom as these birds and mammals heal from abuse and neglect.
 Although the Quarry Farm Nature Preserve and Conservation Farm is closed to hunting and is currently only open to visitors by appointment only, the board of directors is working to establish public access hours for hiking and educational events.